plone/plone.api/docs/group.rst

 Get all groups
 --------------

-You can also get all groups, by using :meth:`api.group.get_groups`.
+You can also get all groups by using :meth:`api.group.get_groups`.

 .. code-block:: python